macmann/spin-wheel/README.md

 npm run gen -- "Write a Python function that checks if a string is a palindrome."
 ```

+## Spin Wheel UI

+Static pages for a 10‑segment spin wheel and admin panel live in `public/`.

+- Open `public/index.html` to view and spin the wheel.
+- Use the “Go to Admin Panel” button to edit segment labels (stored in `localStorage`).

 ## Files
 ```
 codex-project/